Sustainable waste systems are essential to healthy neighborhoods.

-New York City needs new approaches to waste that support our health, climate and society.
+New Loops re-envisioned how we keep our city clean, offering new approaches to waste that support our health, climate and society.

 The 2022 Forefront Fellows are an interdisciplinary cohort of designers, community planners, environmental justice advocates, developers and policy experts shaping the future of New York City.